How many Olympians are from New York?

-NEW YORK (WTEN) — Like the first “modern-day” Olympic Games in 1896, the 2020 games in Tokyo start with the opening ceremonies.
-Whereas 241 individual athletes that participated in the 1896 games, in Tokyo, there will be nearly as many countries represented (214), according to the Olympics website and the International Olympic Committee (IOC).
+Like the first “modern-day” Olympic Games in 1896, the 2020 games in Tokyo start with the opening ceremonies.
+Whereas 241 individual athletes participated in the 1896 games, in Tokyo, there will be nearly as many countries represented (214), according to the Olympics website and the International Olympic Committee (IOC).

 Out of the 613 athletes that will be representing the U.S., 27 call New York home.
 The athletes come from all corners of the state including the Capital Region and participate in 12 sports, according to the IOC.